KNCV Medicinal Chemistry & Chemical Biology Dutch PhD Thesis Prize 2021-2022

-1. The Dutch Medicinal Chemistry & Chemical Biology Prize, consisting of certificate, a work of art, and a EUR 1,000 cash prize, is awarded by the Board of the KNCV Division MCCB, based on the recommendations of an ad hoc Assessment Committee (hereinafter referred to as ‘the Committee’).
-The winner shall be invited to present his/her work at an academic event organised by the Division.
+1. The KNCV Medicinal Chemistry & Chemical Biology Prize, consisting of certificate, a work of art, and a € 1000 cash prize, will be awarded by the Board of the KNCV Division Medicinal Chemistry & Chemical Biology (hereinafter referred to as ‘the Board), based on the recommendations of an ad hoc Assessment Committee (hereinafter referred to as ‘the Committee’).
+The winner shall be invited to present his/her work at a scientific event organized by the Division.

 4. The dissertation on a medicinal chemistry-related topic* or comparable scientific publication voted best by the panel of judges is awarded the prize.
 The dissertation must have been successfully defended at a Dutch university in the two years prior to the closing of the submission deadline.

 5. Medicinal chemistry* is taken to mean the complex of activities resulting in the synthesis or isolation of substances with biological activity, their analysis and structural interpretation, the identification of (agro) pharmacological, toxicological and other biological activities, their mechanistic interpretation at the molecular level, and the identification of quantitative relationships between structure and biological activity.
-The aim is to enhance the desirable properties and minimise the undesirable properties of compounds.
+The aim is to enhance the desirable properties and minimize the undesirable properties of compounds.

 6. Dutch candidates, as well as non-Dutch candidates who carried out their dissertation-related research mainly in the Netherlands, are eligible for the award.

-11. The Committee shall be appointed by the Division Medicinal Chemistry & Chemical Biology of the KNCV no later than 31 December of the year prior to the awards ceremony and propose its recommendation to the Board in writing immediately after the meeting in which the winner is chosen.
+11. The Committee shall be appointed by the Division no later than 31 December of the year prior to the awards ceremony and propose its recommendation to the Board, in writing, immediately after the meeting in which the winner is chosen.
 The preamble on which this recommendation is based, formulated by the chairman of the Committee and approved by all Committee members, must be provided within one month of the recommendation.

-12. The prize will be presented by the chairman of the Division Medicinal Chemistry & Chemical Biology during its scientific spring session.
+12. The prize will be presented by the chairman of the Division during its scientific spring session.
 The awards ceremony shall be appropriately promoted by the Division.